IvyHan1/IvyHan1.github.io/README.md

-# This blog documents my learning journey.
+# "If you get tired, learn to rest, not to quit."
-## "If you get tired, learn to rest, not to quit."
+## This blog is a space where I document my learning journey.